flo-schu/Tainter/README.md

 Where the time corresponds to the current system time.
 These names need to be inserted into __stochastic_plot.py__.
 As a help, three example runs have been already included in a data directory.

-## Analyses

-Several analyses can be performed with the model code.

-+ stochastic simulations of the network with various paramter settings.
-    For details on parameters see the inline documentation in model/main.py

-+ analytic calculations with equations derived in publication